 Note: You will want to connect your FTP client to the account that has the database you want to back up.

 2) Once conected, create a folder inside the /web directory called "backups".
 The path to the folder should look similar to this

-Next, set folder permissions in your FTP application by right clicking the folder and setting the folder permissions to 777 (Please understand you are allowing write for public).
-If your FTP client doesn't do this, we recommend using a client that does, such as FileZilla, CoffeeCup FTP, or FireFTP (a firefox plugin).
+3) Next, set folder permissions.
+In your FTP application right click the folder you just created and set its permissions to 766 (Please understand you are allowing all users write permissions for the folder).
+If your FTP client doesn't do this, we recommend using a client that does, such as: FileZilla, CoffeeCup FTP, or FireFTP (a firefox plugin).

-You will also need to create a stored procedure that performs the backup with an input parameter for the filename by connect to your MSSQL database using the client of your choice, and running a query similar to this.
-In this example, the stored procedure will be named FullBackup ::
+You will also need to create a stored procedure that performs the backup with an input parameter for the filename.
+This can be accomplished by connecting to your MSSQL database using the client of your choice, and running a query similar to this.
+In this example, the stored procedure will be named FullBackup

 set ANSI_NULLS ON set QUOTED_IDENTIFIER ON GO CREATE PROCEDURE [dbo].[FullBackup] @FileName nvarchar(256) AS BEGIN SET NOCOUNT ON; BACKUP DATABASE [123456_YourDatabase] TO DISK = @FileName WITH COPY_ONLY, NOFORMAT, NOINIT, NAME = N'Full Database Backup', SKIP, NOREWIND, NOUNLOAD, STATS = 10 END